 : (740) 283-3771

-Franciscan University’s undergraduate program in Theology is a fully online program that requires the completion of 120 credit units for graduation.
-The curriculum is highly customizable, with about half of the curriculum allotted to free electives.
+Franciscan University’s undergraduate bachelor’s degree program in Theology is a fully online program that requires the completion of 120 credit units for graduation.
+The curriculum in this bachelor’s degree program is highly customizable, with about half of the curriculum allotted to free electives.

 As for the major courses, aside from the Christianity-intensive courses, students are also required to take liberal arts core courses such as literature, philosophy, American founding principles, history, social science, and natural science.
 A course on foreign language is also required.